skiprox/peer-workshop-of/README.md

 In this workshop we will teach the shader openFrameworks pipeline.
 This will include:

 * How openGL versioning works in openFrameworks (and what different versions offer)
 	* This is a warning because different versions use different keywords to the same things.
-We are going to use *BLANK*
+We are going to use *openGL 3.2* with *GLSL 1.5*
 * Built in variables available to shaders in openFrameworks
 	* uniform mat4 modelViewMatrix;
 	* uniform mat4 projectionMatrix;
 	* uniform mat4 modelViewProjectionMatrix;
 	* uniform mat4 textureMatrix;
-	* uniform vec4 globalColor;
+	* uniform vec4 normalMatrix;
-* Creating objects in openFrameworks to put shaders on
+* Creating objects in openFrameworks to put shaders on them
+	* Frag shaders!
-	* Meshes!
+	* Vert shaders!
-* Using the same shaders on different objects
-* Using different shaders on different objects
-* Using textures in shaders
-	* Passing images and video as textures

 ### Learning Objectives